yeison/SetSolver/README.md

 #Analysis
-This solution is optimal for high numbers of input cards, and low number of dimension*value.
+This solution is optimal for high numbers of input cards, and low numbers of dimension*value.

+Assuming that 'n' represents the number of cards passed in as input, lets define 'k' as the number of unique cards passed as input.
+Given this definition, the running time of this solution will be better than O(k^2 * d * v)